alexandergerber/courses-tsa/chapter1.md

 `@instructions`
 - Inspect `DAX_monthly` again.
 Remember that it is of class `xts`.
-- Create the variables `high` and `low` as `ts` objects which contain the highest and lowest monthly prices.
+- Create the variables `high` and `low` as `ts` objects.
+They should contain the highest and lowest monthly prices, respectively.
-- Plot the series of the highest monthly prices together with the lowest monthly prices using `autoplot()` and `autolayer`.
+- Plot the series of the highest monthly prices together with the lowest monthly prices using `autoplot()` and `autolayer()`.

 `@hint`